ferdiangunawan/adaptive_screen_flutter/README.md

-Hi Flutter dev, this package helps you to build UI with adaptive screen based on mobile, tab and web.
+Hi Flutter dev, this package helps you to build UI with adaptive screen based on mobile, tablet and web.

 ## Example